hardipchander/hardipchander/README.md

 # 💫 About Me:
-I am seeking for job opportunities in New York City.
+I am seeking job opportunities in New York City.

 ## 🌐 Socials: